elasticio/elasticio.github.io/content/_guides/outgoing-message-templates-universal.md

 ### 10. Flow Suspended due to Queue Overflow
 Template name: `wiper-flow-suspended-due-to-queue-overflow`

 This message is sent out to the Flow author when his Flow gets suspended due to RabbitMQ queue overflow.
+The overflow is triggered when the total count of messages or total size of a queue exceeds the 80% threshold.
+This percentage value is non-changeable.
+However, you can configure the absolute maximum values of messages per queue or size in MB per queue with the following environment variables:

+- `RABBITMQ_MAX_MESSAGES_PER_QUEUE` for message limit

+- `RABBITMQ_MAX_MESSAGES_MBYTES_PER_QUEUE` for size limit

 To trigger the message, follow these steps: